Square Footages

 Room Sizes

 Design Plans: May show room sizes below room designations, and or may show room dimensions where appropriate and helpful.
+Note room sizes can be misleading for anything but spaces defined by 4 walls.

 Construction Plans: Do not show room sizes.
 For very accurate dimensions of all spaces and rooms check the ‘walls+dimensions” floor plans in the construction sets.
 These dimensions are typically face of framing to face of framing.
 Deduct 1″ to arrive at very accurate finish inside dimensions.